Kaiser-Yang/blink-cmp-git/README.md

 ### How to customize different icons for open, closed, and merged pull requests or issues?

-I'll give you the example for pull requests.
-You can do the same for issues.

 Firstly, you should update the `get_kind_name` to customize the `kind_name`:

 ```lua